SteinHQ/Docs/docs/expedite-search-data.md

 Next, <span class="bg-accent">set the `data-stein-search` attribute of the container to fetch and show only the matching results.</span> Use a JSON string representing the search conditions as its value.

+You can additionally limit and offset your results.
+Refer to [this section](expedite-display-data.md#optional-parameters).

 ## Example

 Let's display all posts by Shiven Sinha from our [_Blog Posts_ Sheet](https://docs.google.com/spreadsheets/d/13Bc-RY9pOviWvZ7V7CHvuC8QjCqW73guBPk2WxXT0DM/edit#gid=0).